How Does Payment Processing Work? 2023 Small Business Guide

-Payment processing refers to the steps initiated by a business to accept credit card payments.
+Payment processing refers to the steps initiated by a business to accept credit card and other types of payments.
 The process is simple and automatic—taking only seconds.
 It starts from the swipe, dip, tap, or manual input of customer payment details at the merchant’s point of sale and involves the verification of those details, approval or denial of the transaction, and settlement.

-If you need some background on what a payment processor is and the differences between a payment processor and a merchant account, expand the section below.
-Otherwise, let’s jump into the payment processing steps and how to set up payment processing for your business.
+Before we dive into how payment processing works, expand the section below if you need a quick background on what a payment processor is and the differences between a payment processor and a merchant account.
+Otherwise, skip these and proceed to the payment processing steps and how to set up payment processing for your business.

 A payment processor is a service provider that handles all the tasks needed to ensure payment transfer.
 It includes one or more means of capturing payment information, such as credit cards, bank transfers (ACH), and digital wallets.

-This is why these terms are used alternately—we often do it, in fact.
+Many companies are both merchant services providers and payment processors, which is why these terms are often used interchangeably.
 Though they’re technically different behind the scenes, in practicality, they’re used the same way because most modern solutions do both.
-Learn more about merchant accounts.

 Merchant: The small business selling products and/or services to the end customer; they’re the ones receiving money. | ISO/MSP: The Independent Sales Organization (also known as Member Service Provider) is a liaison between the card-issuing bank and the merchant. |